nuriarh/start-bicing/README.md

 Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
 Working on our search?
 Be sure to set `debug: true` in `site/assets/js/search.js`.

-### FFFFFGGGGHHHHHH

-1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).
-2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
-3. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
-4. Open `http://localhost:9001/` in your browser, and voilà.

-Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

-### HHHHHFFFFFGGGGG

-You can find all our previous releases docs on <https://getbootstrap.com/docs/versions/>.

-[Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.

 ## Future improvements